TorbenRahbekKoch/mr-legacy/public/data/blogs/shape-up/entry.md

 enough to get some actual work done, and short enough that your are painfully aware of the deadline in the horizon.

 And interesting twist is the _cool-down_ period.
-It is not sex-week cycles back to back.
+It is not six-week cycles back to back.
 Instead there are two weeks between cycles allowing the teams to take a breather, do some clean-up, fix bugs, or just explore new ideas.
 This is the teams's own time to do what they want.